Budoni

-Budoni (Gallurese: Budùni, Budùne) is a comune (municipality) in the Province of Sassari in the Italian region Sardinia, located about 170 km northeast of Cagliari and about 30 km southeast of Olbia.
+Budoni (Gallurese: Budùni, Budùne) is a comune (municipality) in the Province of Gallura North-East Sardinia in the Italian region Sardinia, located about 170 km northeast of Cagliari and about 30 km southeast of Olbia.
 As of 31 December 2014, it had a population of 5,125 and an area of 55.9 km2.

-The municipality of Budoni contains the frazioni (subdivisions, mainly villages and hamlets) Agrustos (Gall.), Berruiles (Gall.), Birgalavò (Gall.), Limpiddu (Log.), Li Troni (Gall.), Ludduì (Gall.), Lu Linnalvu (Gall.), Luttuni (Gall.), Lutturai (Gall.), Maiorca (Gall.), Malamurì (Gall.), Muriscuvò (Log.), Nuditta (Gall.), Ottiolu (Gall.), San Gavino (Log.), San Lorenzo (Log.), San Pietro (Gall.), San Silvestro (Gall.), S'Iscala (Log.), Solità (Log.), Strugas (Gall.), Tanaunella (Log.), and Tamarispa (Log.).

 Budoni borders the following municipalities: Posada, San Teodoro, Torpè.

+Frazioni

+The municipality of Budoni contains the frazioni (subdivisions, mainly villages and hamlets):